SimplyMon/laravel-temp/README.md

 # Laravel Tailwind Template

-A clean Laravel template project using **Laravel** and **Tailwind CSS** with a well-organized structure.
+A clean Laravel template project using **Laravel** , **Tailwind CSS** and **SweetAlert** with a well-organized structure.
 This template provides a ready-to-use starting point for modern web applications with Laravel and Tailwind.

 **Made by Simon Pasag | All Rights Reserved**